Adventurous-Bytes/scout/SYNC_ENGINE_GUIDE.md

 - Detailed error logging for troubleshooting
 - Partial failures are reported but don't stop the entire sync
 - Background sync continues running despite individual failures
+- Critical errors can optionally remove problematic records (when `remove_failed_records` is enabled)

 ### Sync Behavior by Entity Type